fresh2dev/TUIview/README.md

 > Hint: see this, and `ping.py` in the `examples/` folder

-Now display the TUI using: `tv -f echo.py`
+Now display the TUI using: `tv from-file echo.py`

-## Contribute
+## Support

 If you think this is as cool as I do and want to contribute and help curate files of argparse parsers for various CLI tools, rock on :metal:

-## Support

 If this project delivers value to you, please [provide feedback](https://www.github.com/fresh2dev/tuiview/issues), code contributions, and/or [funding](https://www.f2dv.com/fund).